Lucius Marcius Philippus (consul 91 BC): Consulship

-He lost in a campaign for the consulship in 93 BC to Marcus Herennius, but did reach the office in 91 BC with Sextus Julius Caesar as his colleague.
+In 93 BC he lost a campaign for the consulship to Marcus Herennius, but did reach the office in 91 BC with Sextus Julius Caesar as his colleague.
 This was a very turbulent year in Rome for Marcus Livius Drusus, a tribune of the plebs, who brought forward laws concerning the distribution of grain, assignation of public land, and the creation of colonies in Italy and Sicily.
 It is sufficient to state here that Drusus at first enjoyed the full confidence of the senate, especially as he was passing many laws beneficial to the people, and so endeavoured by his measures to reconcile the people to the senatorial party.

 Philippus, on the other hand, offered a vigorous opposition to the tribune, and thus came into open conflict with the senate.
-At times there were scenes of quarrelling and turbulence arising from the objection of populares to the designs of Drusus.
 On one occasion Philippus declared in the senate that he could no longer carry on the government with such a body, and that there was need of a new senate.
-This roused the great orator L. Licinius Crassus, who asserted in the course of his speech, in which he is said to have surpassed his usual eloquence, that that man could not be his consul who refused to recognise him as senator.
+This roused the great orator Lucius Licinius Crassus, who asserted in the course of his speech, in which he is said to have surpassed his usual eloquence, that that man could not be his consul who refused to recognise him as senator.
 This violence spilled out into the forum at other times.
 In an attempt to prevent Drusus from passing his laws, Philippus interrupted him.
 This caused Drusus to order his clients to drag Philippus to prison.
 The order was executed with such violence that the blood started from the nostrils of the consul, as he was dragged away by the throat.
 Nevertheless, Drusus successfully passed his laws in the assemblies.

 Philippus reconciled himself with the senate, when members previously supportive of Drusus began to mistrust him.
 He, as an augur, convinced the senate to declare the laws of Drusus to be null and void because they were carried against the auspices.
-Nothing else is recorded of the consulship of Philippus, except that he recommended the senate to lay claim to Egypt, in consequence of its having been left to them by the will of Alexander.